carimura/vista/README.md

 #### Draw service

 We're back in Ruby for this one.
 But the runtime of the func.yaml is "" instead of ruby.
-Not sure why that is.
-Some defaults thing?
+This means to use the Dockerfile to build the function.
 This ruby service uses alpine-sdk and imagemagick.
 Upon receipt of a payload, first we send a message to pubnub saying we are running an image.
 The image is downloaded from the payload.
 We use ImageMagick to draw the rectangles in the payload on the image.
 We then upload the new image to MINIO, which looks like it is acting as a standin to Amazon S3.
 Finally we send a message to pubnub saying this run is done.

 #### Alert service

-This one is in go again.
+This one is in Go again.
 Runtime is the empty string.
 Again, is this picked up from the func.go?
 This uses the Anaconda go twitter client library [https://github.com/ChimeraCoder/anaconda](https://github.com/ChimeraCoder/anaconda).
 It also uses pubnub.